core-wg/wg-materials/ietf109/core-109-summary.md

 * draft-amsuess-core-coap-over-gatt-01

-Presented updates on the exchange of CoAP messages of GATT, a mode of Bluetooth Low Energy, targeting applications with limited APIs.
+Presented updates on the exchange of CoAP messages on GATT, a mode of Bluetooth Low Energy, targeting applications with limited APIs.
 The goal is to gather implementation experience and have this as Experimental "This is how a few people do it" document.

-There was consensus that it is good extend support for CoAP on more environments/platforms, and that Experimental is the right type of target at the moment.
+There was consensus that it is good to extend support for CoAP on more environments/platforms, and that Experimental is the right type of target at the moment.
 It was noted that GATT specific new COAP URI scheme might need detailed examination.

 ## Rekeying for OSCORE and AEAD limits